 The general examination should look for signs of bleeding disorders, including petechiae, purpura, and perioral and oral mucosal telangiectasias as well as any intranasal masses.

-Bleeding can usually be controlled by pinching the nasal alae together for 10 min while the patient sits upright (if possible).
-If this maneuver fails, a cotton pledget impregnated with a vasoconstrictor (eg, phenylephrine 0.25%) and a topical anesthetic (eg, lidocaine 2%) is inserted and the nose pinched for another 10 min.
+Bleeding can usually be controlled by pinching the nasal alae together for 10 minutes while the patient sits upright (if possible).
+If this maneuver is ineffective, a cotton pledget impregnated with a vasoconstrictor (eg, phenylephrine 0.25%) and a topical anesthetic (eg, lidocaine 2%) is inserted and the nose pinched for another 10 minutes.
 The bleeding point may then be cauterized with electrocautery or silver nitrate on an applicator stick.
-Cauterizing 4 quadrants immediately adjacent to the bleeding vessel is most effective.
+Cauterizing four quadrants immediately adjacent to the bleeding vessel is most effective.
 Care must be taken to avoid burning the mucous membrane too deeply; therefore, silver nitrate is the preferred method.

 Alternatively, a nasal tampon of expandable foam may be inserted.
-Coating the tampon with a topical ointment, such as bacitracin or mupirocin, may help.
+Coating the tampon with a topical ointment, such as bacitracin or mupirocin, may help as a lubricant and as prophylaxis against infection.
 If these methods are ineffective, various commercial nasal balloons can be used to compress bleeding sites.

-As another alternative, an anterior nasal pack consisting of ½-in petrolatum gauze may be inserted; up to 72 in of gauze may be required.
-This procedure is painful, and analgesics usually are needed; it should be used only when other methods fail or are not available.
+As another alternative, an anterior nasal pack consisting of 1 cm (1/2 inch) petrolatum gauze may be inserted; up to 175 cm (72 inch) of gauze may be required.
+This procedure is painful, and analgesics are usually needed; it should be done only when other methods are ineffective or unavailable.